In closing ads, both parties gravitate to familiar messaging

 WASHINGTON — Last year, top Republicans crowed that their tax cuts would protect vulnerable GOP incumbents from a potential blue wave.

-And in the shadow of President Donald Trump’s inauguration, Democrats were already pointing to the midterms as a way to deal the president the rebuke they thought he should have received in 2016.
+And in the shadow of President Donald Trump’s inauguration, Democrats were already pointing to the midterms as a way to deal Trump the rebuke they thought he should have received in 2016.

 But those issues — tax cuts for Republicans and anti-Trump messaging for the Democrats — never became universal messages in paid TV advertising as both parties scrambled for control of Congress.